 Get your hiking shoes on and prepare for an adventure!
-On this walk you will have beautiful lake and mountain views over open grassland, scattered scrub.
+On this walk, you will have beautiful lake and mountain views over open grassland and scattered scrub.

 At the very end of the trail, you will come to Jack’s Point.
 Take in the amazing views of the surrounding mountains that line Lake Wakatipu.